Inspyre-Softworks/SelfieSorter/README.md

 # with Poetry
 poetry install
 poetry run selfie-sort --in "/path/to/unsorted" --out "/path/to/sorted"
+# or explicitly list files to process instead of scanning the input tree
+poetry run selfie-sort --in "/path/to/unsorted" --out "/path/to/sorted" --files \
+  "/path/to/unsorted/a.jpg" \
+  "/path/to/unsorted/subdir/b.png"

 # OR without Poetry (you provide exiftool on your PATH):
 pip install pillow imagehash nudenet opennsfw2